colinaut/alpinejs-plugin-simple-validate/README.md

 ### Directive x-validate

 1. Add x-validate along with modifiers on form elements
-2. Add styles to make error messages appear
+2. Add styles to make error messages appear and/or validation appear
-3. Optionally modify message by adding expression `x-validate.required="full name required"`
+3. Optionally modify message by adding expression `x-validate.required="{error: 'full name required'}"`
+4. Optionally write own ad hoc test by adding expression `x-validate.required="{test: value === 'bunny'}"`

-#### Modifiers
+#### Validation Modifiers

-* NOTE: x-validate on own does nothing
+NOTE: x-validate without any modifiers or ad hoc tests does nothing

 * x-validate.required — valid if not empty
 * x-validate.phone — valid if empty or if phone number
 * x-validate.required.phone — valid if not empty and phone number